Alfresco/docs-alfresco/digital-workspace/latest/develop/developadfapp.md

 title: Developing Alfresco Development Framework based applications
 ---

-Develop a custom Alfresco Development Framework (ADF) based application to add features, behaviors, and customizations.
-The creation of this basic ADF-based application is possible through the scaffolding tool called Yeoman.
-This means in a small amount of time you can create a working ADF based application in your development environment.
+You can develop a custom Alfresco Development Framework application that adds features, behaviors, and customizations.
+Using the [Yeoman](https://yeoman.io/) scaffolding tool you can quickly create applications for testing in your development environment.

 ## Create an ADF based application using the Yeoman Generator